Trinitarians: History

-The Order of the Trinitarians (Order of the Holy Trinity and Captives) was founded by St. John de Matha after his vision of Christ with two captives around 1193.The Order of the Holy Trinity and Captives: Andrew Witko 2008 Pope Innocent III granted the order and its rule approval with his letter Operante divine dispositionis clementia, issued on 17 December 1198.
+The Order of the Trinitarians (Order of the Holy Trinity and Captives) was founded by St. John de Matha after his vision of Christ with two captives around 1193.
+Pope Innocent III granted the order and its rule approval with his letter Operante divine dispositionis clementia, issued on 17 December 1198.
 Soon after papal approbation, the Trinitarian ministry to Christian captives was incorporated into the Order's title: Order of the Holy Trinity and of Captives.
 In addition to the Order's purpose of ransoming Christian captives, each local community of Trinitarians served the people of its area.
 And so, their ministry included hospitality, care of the sick and poor, churches, education, etc. Eventually, the Trinitarians also assumed the work of evangelization.

-Brother John's founding intention expanded quickly beyond the three initial foundations (Cerfroid, Planels, Bourg-la-Reine) into a considerable network of houses committed to the ransom of Christian captives and the works of mercy conducted in their locales.
-Trinitarian tradition considers St. Felix of Valois co-founder of the Order and companion of John of Matha at Cerfroid, near Paris.
+Brother John's founding intention expanded quickly beyond the three initial foundations (at Cerfroid, Planels, and Bourg-la-Reine) into a considerable network of houses committed to the ransom of Christian captives and other works of mercy conducted in their locales.

+Trinitarian tradition considers St. Felix of Valois co-founder of the Order; he was a companion of John of Matha at Cerfroid, near Paris.
 In Cerfroid the first Trinitarian community was established and it is considered the mother house of the whole Order.
 Among the earliest recruits were some Englishmen, and the first to go on the special mission of the order were two English friars, who in 1200 went to Morocco and returned to France with 186 liberated Christian captives.

 The first generation of Trinitarians could count some fifty foundations.
 In northern France, the Trinitarians were known as "Mathurins" because they were based in the church of Saint-Mathurin in Paris from 1228 onwards.
 Ransoming captives required economic resources.
 Fundraising and economic expertise constituted important aspects of the Order's life.
 The Rule's requirement of "the tertia pars", or setting aside one-third of all income for the ransom of Christian captives, became a noted characteristic of the Order.